The Comprehensive Guide to Cloud Computing: Transforming Business and Technology in the Digital Age Cloud computing stands as one of the m...

 leading to gaps in securing data, applications, and identities.

-- Compliance Complexity:
+- Compliance Complexity: Meeting industry-specific regulations (GDPR,

-cloud requires understanding data residency requirements, encryption
+HIPAA, PCI-DSS, SOX) in the cloud requires understanding data residency

-standards, audit capabilities, and ensuring configurations comply.
-This
+requirements, encryption standards, audit capabilities, and ensuring

-can be complex across multiple jurisdictions.
+configurations comply.
+This can be complex across multiple jurisdictions.

-access remain a significant risk.
+contractors with cloud access remain a significant risk.

 - Downtime and Reliability:

-disruption for customers.
+causing widespread disruption for customers.

 - Dependency on Internet